allthingslinux/mod-handbook/README.md

 You'll come to learn as a moderator that opening a ticket with a positive and respectful tone is often the driving force behind achieving the outcome you wish to accomplish.

-The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address—our advice would also be to include a friendly opening line.
+The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address—our advice would also be to include a friendly opening line to supplement this.

 For example:
 `Hello @user, I hope you're having a good day!`

-Crucially (and one cannot stress this enough) by opening a ticket with a positive attitude and demeanour, as demonstrated above, you place yourself in the best possible scenario to get the optimal outcome.
+Crucially (and one cannot stress this enough) by opening a ticket with a positive attitude and demeanor, as demonstrated above, you place yourself in the best possible position to get the optimal outcome.

 ### 3.2.2 The Body of the Ticket
 The bulk of the ticket will be case specific—that is to say, entirely dependent on whatever it is you have ticketed the user for.